What is an apprenticeship?

 What is the cost?

 The training of apprentices is 100% covered for 16-18 year olds for any employer who has less than 50 staff.
 If an employer takes on an apprentice aged 19+ then they must make a contribution to the training and any employers who have over 50 staff must pay a contribution towards the apprenticeship training for any apprentice they employ regardless of their age.
-If an employer has an annual payroll of over £3 million then
+If an employer has an annual salary pay bill of over £3 million then they will be paying into their levy pot.
+If this is the case the levy pot can be used to fund any apprentices they employ and once this is exhausted they will revert to the co-funded model with the government funding the majority of it and the employer making a contribution.

 What funding is available?